-The ReSPECT process creates personalised recommendations for your clinical care in emergency situations in which you are not able to decide for yourself or communicate your wishes.
+The ReSPECT process creates personalised recommendations for your clinical care and treatment in emergency situations in which you are not able to decide for yourself or communicate what is important to you.

 Who is it for?

 This plan is for anyone, with increasing relevance for people who have particular needs; who are likely to be nearing the end of their lives; or who want to record their care and treatment preferences for any other reason.